VirtualPlanetaryLaboratory/vplanet/README.md

 `VPLanet` is software to simulate planetary system evolution, with a focus on habitability.
 Physical models, typically consisting of ordinary differential equations, are coupled together to simulate evolution, from planetary cores to passing stars, for the age of a system.
 We strive for full transparency and reproducibility in our software, and this repository contains 1) the [source code](src), 2) [extensive documentation](https://VirtualPlanetaryLaboratory.github.io/vplanet), 3) scripts and files to [generate published figures](examples) and perform [parameter sweeps](https://virtualplanetarylaboratory.github.io/vplanet/parametersweep.html), and 4) [scripts to validate the current release](tests).
 We can't claim we found life beyond the Earth with closed-source or unreliable software!

 To get started, ensure you have clang/gcc installed and follow the [Installation Guide](https://virtualplanetarylaboratory.github.io/vplanet/quickstart.html).
-To stay up to date on this repository, [follow it on twitter](https://twitter.com/VPLanetCode).
+You can also watch videos on our [YouTube channel](https://www.youtube.com/@VPLanetCode/playlists) on how to install and run VPLanet, as well as updates on recent results .

 ### Modules